 Everyone is always talking about credit scores, but why does your credit score matter?

 Do credit scores even matter at all?
+Well, if you care about money, your credit score matters.

 Most people will borrow money to pay for school or a home.
 Fewer people decide to forego borrowing money altogether.
 There’s no right or wrong answer, but most people will have a strong preference.